RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 Also these functions can be used to extract HCC accelerator and accelerator_view structures from the HIP deviceId and hipStream_t: hipHccGetAccelerator(int deviceId, hc::accelerator *acc); hipError_t hipHccGetAcceleratorView(hipStream_t stream, hc::accelerator_view **av);

-If platform portability is important, use #ifdef HIP_PLATFORM_HIPCC to guard the HCC-specific code.
+If platform portability is important, use #ifdef **HIP_PLATFORM_HIPCC** to guard the HCC-specific code.

 **How do I trace HIP application flow?**

-See the HIP Profiling Guide for more information.
+See the `HIP Profiling Guide <https://github.com/ROCm-Developer-Tools/HIP/blob/master/docs/markdown/hip_porting_guide.md>`_ for more information.

 **What if HIP generates error of "symbol multiply defined!" only on AMD machine?**

-Unlike CUDA, in HCC, for functions defined in the header files, the keyword of "forceinline" does not imply "static".
+Unlike CUDA, in HCC, for functions defined in the header files, the keyword of **"forceinline"** does not imply "static".
 Thus, if failed to define "static" keyword, you might see a lot of "symbol multiply defined!" errors at compilation.
-The workaround is to explicitly add the keyword of "static" before any functions that were defined as "forceinline".
+The workaround is to explicitly add the keyword of "static" before any functions that were defined as **"forceinline"**.

 **How do I disable HIP Generic Grid Launch option?**